310mc/https-310mc.github.io-tl/source/_posts/scout/ushimairi_p2.md

 - Scout Story
 - Kino Seitaro
 - Story Index
 description: "[ES!!]
-Alkaloid moves into the new dorm without any problems, but a wooden carving of an ox seems to have been left behind in their old dorm.
+ALKALOID moves into the new dorm without any problems, but a wooden carving of an ox seems to have been left behind in their old dorm.
 Yuzuru attempts to look for its owner to no avail…"
 permalink: ushimairi_p2/
 ---